-- 38.1 A child missing from education (CME) or a child who is absent from school, particularly on repeat occasions/for prolonged periods, is a potential indicator of abuse or neglect and, as such, these children are increasingly at risk of being victims of harm, exploitation or radicalisation.
-We view poor attendance as a safeguarding issue and recognise the potential impact on pupils' mental health, as well as their attainment and wellbeing.
+49.1 A child missing from education (CME) or a child who is absent from education, particularly on repeat occasions/for prolonged periods, is a potential indicator of abuse or neglect and, as such, these children are increasingly at risk of being victims of harm, exploitation or radicalisation.
+We view poor attendance as a safeguarding issue and recognise the potential impact on pupils' mental health, as well as their

+- attainment and wellbeing.
 In accordance with our Attendance Policy, absences are rigorously pursued and recorded.
-Any concerning patterns are reviewed. - 38.2 In partnership with the appropriate agencies, we take action to pursue and address all unauthorised absences in order to safeguard the welfare of children in our care. - 38.3 Our Attendance Policy identifies how individual cases are managed and how we work proactively with parents/carers to ensure that they understand why attendance is important.
-In certain cases, this may form part of an Early Help Assessment e.g. Story So Far or a parent contract. - 38.4 We implement the statutory and Local Authority requirements in terms of monitoring and reporting Children Missing from Education (CME). - 38.5 For children with EHCPs in addition to working with the LA Attendance Team, we also work closely with the LA SEN team to address and overcome barriers to attendance and engage in multi-disciplinary discussions in deciding on outcomes.
+Any concerning patterns are reviewed. - 49.2 In partnership with the appropriate agencies, we take action to pursue and address all unauthorised absences in order to safeguard the welfare of children in our care. - 49.3 Our Attendance Policy identifies how individual cases are managed and how we work proactively with parents/carers to ensure that they understand why attendance is important.
+In certain cases, this may form part of an Early Help Assessment e.g. Story So Far or a parent contract. - 49.4 We implement the statutory and Local Authority requirements in terms of monitoring and reporting Children Missing from Education (CME). - 49.5 For children with EHCPs in addition to working with the LA Attendance Team, we also work closely with the LA SEN team to address and overcome barriers to attendance and engage in multi-disciplinary discussions in deciding on outcomes. - 49.6 Full attendance procedures including first day absences and CME procedures are detailed in school's Attendance Policy.